-When reviewing this portion of the candidate's promotion and tenure documentation, college level reviewers have a unique challenge in that they may be looking at some rather technical documents that reflect academic discipline-specific faculty achievements that may be difficult for them to evaluate.
-Evidence to make judgments about some aspects of a candidate's research, scholarship, or creative activity (i.e., quantity of work, relatedness to College and/or University missions, and judgments about whether it has reached a regional or national audience) should be relatively easy for the reviewers to evaluate, but other aspects might be more difficult (i.e., technical content of articles and the significance of the work vis-a-vis the candidate's national or regional professional recognition).
-With regards to these latter aspects of a candidate's performance, it is recommended that the reviewers not substitute their assessments of academic discipline-specific faculty achievements for that of the department's unless the reviewers have strong well-identified compelling reasons to do so.
+When reviewing this portion of the candidate's documentation, college-level reviewers have a unique challenge in that they may be looking at some rather technical documents that reflect academic discipline-specific faculty achievements that may be difficult for them to evaluate.
+Evidence to make judgments about some aspects of a candidate's scholarship (i.e., quantity of work, relatedness to College and/or University missions, and judgments about whether it has reached a regional or national audience) should be relatively easy for the reviewers to evaluate, but other aspects might be more difficult (i.e., technical content of articles and the significance of the work vis-a-vis the candidate's national or regional professional recognition).
+With regard to these latter aspects of a candidate's performance, it is recommended that the reviewers not substitute their assessments of academic discipline-specific faculty achievements for that of the department's unless the reviewers have strong, well-identified compelling reasons to do so.